wwoods/git-results/README.md

 Changelog
 ---------

+* 2016-12-7 - Supervisor ran as `git results supervisor --manual` now allows the user to abort an experiment rather than retry it.
 * 2016-10-27 - Supervisor / internal retry will no longer automatically mark an experiment that keeps failing as failed.
 It will instead rename the folder with -manual-retry, which requires that the user run `git results supervisor --manual` and enter `Y` to the prompt asking them to resume the experiment.

   Also added ignore=['*.txt', '/tmp/*.blah'] option to git-results.cfg.
 Any files matching the given globs will not be copied as results.
 Syntax is similar to `.gitignore` files: https://git-scm.com/docs/gitignore.